Madeira wine styles

 Ripe, full bodied, sweet wine with an intense character.

-A young Malvasia has in the nose grass and is slightly smoked.
+A young Malvasia has in the nose grass and is slightly smoked, honey and spices.

 During the ripening process tertiary aromas appear, such as nuts, caramel, and coffee.